Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 What This Changes

 The organizations that win with Claude Code aren't the ones with the best prompts.
 They're the ones with strong CLAUDE.md files, clear automation hooks, well-distributed skills — and honest expectations about where AI excels and where human judgment remains irreplaceable.
+If you're a team lead and your review queue has grown since adopting AI coding tools, that's not a sign to push harder.
+It's the signal to stop and unblock the constraint before you add more pressure behind it.

 The shift underneath all five of these posts is the one I keep running into in my own work: coding capacity stopped being the scarce thing.
 What's scarce now is the human bandwidth to verify, review, and decide — to look at what the machine produced and say "yes, ship that" with enough confidence to mean it.
 Every configuration file, every hook, every metric in this series exists to widen that bandwidth.
 Get that right and the velocity numbers take care of themselves.
 Get it wrong and all the productivity in the world just piles up in a queue nobody can clear.